Some projects done at id29 for businesses and organizations in a number of categories.

-I designed a vibrant mark for NYS Parks to replace their difficult-to-use and dated previous lock-up.
-The objective was to create a new visual look crafted from known elements that could have been in use since the organization was founded in 1924.
+I designed a vibrant new mark for NYS Parks to replace their difficult-to-use and dated previous lock-up.
+The objective was to create an updated visual look crafted from known elements that could have been in use since the organization was founded in 1924.
 The new mark needed to be visually strong enough on its own for various merchandising opportunities.

-I was honored to work with friend and local illustrator Ben Karis on this project.
-Ben's style of digital illustation is vibrant, colorful and very modern, and I think his work here is amazing.
+I was thrilled to work with friend and local illustrator Ben Karis on this project.
+Ben's style of digital illustration is vibrant, colorful and very modern, and I think his work here is amazing.
 Check out more at: benkaris.net

 I wanted to create a distinctive attitude for all the elements in this project, and knew original typography would play a major role in that effort.
 I worked with type designer Tyler Finck, from Etcetera Type Co. in Ithaca, NY, to craft a new variable face for NYS Parks.
 The new letterforms feature soft and approachable serifs and evoke a feeling of nostalgia, as many state parks do for those who visit.